sneakysneak/docs/pages/templates/07-logic-tools.md

 * Step 3 has fields mapped from Step 1 and Step 2.
 * Only Step 2's results are being filtered by a decision step.
-* Any data Step 1 will always be mapped, regardless of the results of Step 2.
+* Any data from Step 1 will always be mapped, regardless of the results of Step 2.

 ## Delays